 From lifting limescale from the taps to getting a high shine on your shower screen, these top tips will get your bathroom looking like new

+Want to know how to clean a bathroom?
 You can’t put it off any longer I’m afraid.
 It’s time to pull on the Marigolds and deep-clean the bathroom.
 Scrub every nook and cranny, and try some of our home-made cleaning solutions to make it really gleam.

 1. Clear the decks